'LAND OF ICE' SOUTH ICELAND WINTER PHOTO WORKSHOP - GROUP 1 JAN 2-9, GROUP 2 JAN 16-23, 2014

 Dima enjoying a frozen Jacuzzi in Breiđamerkurjökull glacier, just above Jökulsárlón

-Day 6, JAN 21st Jökulsárlón area, Fjallsárlón
+Day 6 (Group 1 JAN 7th, Group 2 JAN 21st) Jökulsárlón area, Fjallsárlón

 After breakfast, we'll head to the mountain lagoon, Fjallsárlón.
 This glacier lake is close to the glacier lagoon, but offers mountainous scenery and a closer view of the blue glacier.
 This lagoon is sometimes frozen solid, which will enable us to walk all the way to the glacier wall, experiencing its immensity from a very close range.